cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n-atv-18.2.md

 ::: details Apple TV HD instructions

 1. Plug your USB-C cable into the USB-C diagnostic port on the back of the device and the other end into your computer.
-1. When ready, press `Enter` and follow the on-screen instructions to enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.
 1. Run `palera1n -cf`.
 	- If you receive a blinking light during this, that is normal.
 This might take a while.
-		- If it is taking an absurdly long time, then restore the device using Finder/iTunes.
+		- If it is taking an absurdly long time, then run `palera1n -f --force-revert` and try again.
 	- When this is done, you should be in recovery mode.
-1. Follow the on-screen instructions to enter DFU mode again.
+1. When ready, press `Enter` and follow the on-screen instructions to enter <router-link to="/faq/#what-is-dfu-mode">DFU mode</router-link>.
 1. Once your device is done creating the fakeFS, run `palera1n -f`.

 When you need to rejailbreak, simply run `palera1n -f` and any other steps taken past that point.